 From the help menu, select Add new UI Flow.

-Set the Theme of UI Flow
+Setting the Theme of UI Flow

-Set the default screen
+Setting the default Screen

 Default Screen is the index page in Reactive Web Apps, or the home screen in Mobile Apps.
 There can be only one Default Screen in the module, and it's marked with the house icon.

 To set a Screen as default, do the following in Service Studio:

 - Navigate to the Screen you want to set as default.